-2.2.
-If the Additional Vivarium Commencement Date occurs before the First Expansion Commencement Date (as defined in the First Amendment), the last sentence of Section 2 of the First Amendment is hereby deleted and replaced with the following and shall be read in conjunction with this Second Amendment: "From and after the First Expansion Commencement Date, but subject to the proviso in the last sentence of Section 2.1 of this Second Amendment, the term "Premises," as used in the Amended Lease, shall mean the Original Lease Premises plus the Additional Vivarium Premises plus the First Expansion Premises, for a total of eighty-three thousand twenty-three (83,023) square feet of Rentable Area."

-3. Additional Vivarium Term.
-The term of the Amended Lease with respect to the Additional Vivarium Premises (as the same may be earlier terminated in accordance with the Amended Lease, the "Additional Vivarium Term") shall commence on the actual Additional Vivarium Commencement Date (as defined below) and end on the Term Expiration Date, subject to earlier termination in accordance with the Amended Lease.
+- 2.2.
+If the Additional Vivarium Commencement Date occurs before the First Expansion Commencement Date (as defined in the First Amendment), the last sentence of Section 2 of the First Amendment is hereby deleted and replaced with the following and shall be read in conjunction with this Second Amendment: "From and after the First Expansion Commencement Date, but subject to the proviso in the last sentence of Section 2.1 of this Second Amendment, the term "Premises," as used in the Amended Lease, shall mean the Original Lease Premises plus the Additional Vivarium Premises plus the First Expansion Premises, for a total of eighty-three thousand twenty-three (83,023) square feet of Rentable Area." - 3.
+Additional Vivarium Term.
+The term of the Amended Lease with respect to the Additional Vivarium Premises (as the same may be earlier terminated in accordance with the Amended Lease, the "Additional Vivarium Term") shall commence on the actual Additional Vivarium Commencement Date (as defined below) and end on the Term Expiration Date, subject to earlier termination in accordance with the Amended Lease. - 3.1.

-3.1.
 Termination Option.
-Notwithstanding anything to the contrary in the Amended Lease, Tenant shall have the right to terminate the Amended Lease (except for those terms that, by their express provisions, survive the expiration or earlier termination thereof), but only with respect to the Additional Vivarium Premises, by providing written notice (the "Additional Vivarium Termination Notice") to Landlord at least sixty (60) days prior to Tenant's desired termination date (the "Additional Vivarium Termination Date"), which Additional Vivarium Termination Date shall be set forth in the Additional Vivarium Termination Notice.
-Subject to (a) Landlord's timely receipt of the Additional Vivarium Termination Notice and (b) Tenant surrendering the Additional Vivarium Premises in the condition required under the Amended Lease, then, as of the Additional Vivarium Termination Date, the Amended Lease with respect to the Additional Vivarium Premises shall terminate and be of no further force or effect, and Landlord and Tenant shall be relieved of their respective obligations under the Amended Lease with respect to the Additional Vivarium Premises from and after the Additional Vivarium Termination Date, except with respect to those obligations set forth in the Amended Lease with respect to the Additional Vivarium Premises for the period up to and including the Additional Vivarium Termination Date.
-The termination of all amounts owed by Tenant pursuant to the Amended Lease with respect to the Additional Vivarium Premises for the period up to and including the Additional Vivarium Termination Termination right granted to Tenant pursuant to this Section shall automatically terminate and be of no further force or effect in the event that (y) Tenant assigns, subleases or otherwise Transfers the Additional Vivarium Premises or any portion thereof to other entities or persons, other than in connection with an Exempt Transfer (or in connection with any sublease approved by Landlord pursuant to Article 29 of the Original Lease), or (z) Tenant's right to possession of the Additional Vivarium Premises has previously been terminated.
+Notwithstanding anything to the contrary in the Amended Lease, Tenant shall have the right to terminate the Amended Lease (except for those terms that, by their express provisions, survive the expiration or earlier termination thereof), but only with respect to the Additional Vivarium Premises, by providing written notice (the "Additional Vivarium Termination Date"), which Additional Vivarium Termination on Notice.
+Subject to (a) Landlord's timely receipt of the additional Vivarium Termination Notice and (b) Tenant surrendering the Additional Vivarium Premises in the condition required under the Amended Lease, then, as of the Additional Vivarium Termination Date, the Amended Lease with respect to the Additional Vivarium Premises shall terminate and be of no further force or effect, and Landlord and Tenant shall be relieved of their respective obligations under the Amended Lease with respect to the Additional Vivarium Premises from and after the Additional Vivarium Termination Date, except with respect to the Additional Vivarium to the Amended Lease with respect to the Additional Vivarium to the Amended Lease with respect to the Additional Vivarium to the Amended Lease with respect to the Additional Vivarium to the Amended Lease with respect to the Additional Vivarium to the Amended Lease with respect to the Additional Vivarium to the Amended Lease with respect to the Additional Vivarium to the Section shall automatically terminate and be of no further force or effect in the event that (y) Tenant assigns, subleases or otherwise Transfers the Additional Vivarium Premises or any portion thereof to other entities or persons, other than in connection with an Exempt Transfer (or in connection with any sublease approved by Landlord pursuant to Article 29 of the Original Lease), or (z) Tenant's right to possession of the Additional Vivarium Premises has previously been terminated.
 The termination right granted to Tenant pursuant to this Section is personal to Tenant and any Permitted Transferees, and may not be exercised by any other assignee, sublessee or transferee of Tenant's or a Permitted Transferee's interest in the Amended Lease.